-Pelosi Launches New Investigation After Report Shows She Was Behind Security Blunder On January 6th
+Pelosi Uses Commission To Cover Up Report Showing She Was Behind Security Blunder On January 6th

-House Speaker Nancy Pelosi has decided that she is going to move forward investigating January 6th despite the Senate striking down a commission.
-Her decision is telling because reports show that she was behind many of the security blunders on January 6th.
+House Speaker Nancy Pelosi decided to launch the 1/6 commission because she is trying to change the historical record after multiple reports show that she was behind many of the security blunders on January 6th.

 Democrats worked across the aisle, agreeing to everything that Republicans asked for.
 In not taking yes for an answer, Republicans clearly put their election concerns above the security of the Congress and country.